digizeph/digizeph/README.md

 ### Hi there 👋 🦀

 I am Mingwei Zhang.
-I am currently the found of [BGPKIT](https://bgpkit.com), a software startup focuses on building the best BGP data analytics tools.
+I am the solo-founder of [BGPKIT](https://bgpkit.com), a software startup focuses on building the best BGP data analytics tools.
 I developed a number of open-source projects, available at [@bgpkit](https://github.com/bgpkit).